True Faith (comics): Plot summary

 London schoolboy Nigel Gibson attends a Scripture Union meeting, motivated entirely by his interest in the devout attendee Angela Hyman.
 He manages to persuade her to accompany him to the pub, but soon realises she only sees him as a potential convert.
 He insults Angela and her friends — including rugby player Henson, who is also hinted to be interested in Christianity merely to pursue Angela — stating his belief that God does not exist.
 Another man at the bar, a recent widower named Terry Adair, joins him in arguing against the Christian group, claiming that he plans to kill God, before abruptly leaving.

 Nigel continues to berate Angela before deciding to follow Terry, fascinated despite considering him likely insane.
 At Terry's sparse flat, Terry rants about attacking churches in order to flush God out and kill him.
 Alarmed, Nigel talks Terry into letting him leave, but on his way home he sees a church burning.
 He attempts to report Terry to a policeman, but Terry appears and kills the officer.
 Nigel flees home, only to find that Terry has butchered his dog, Rex.
 Cornered in an alley, Nigel is instead taken by Terry as a collaborator rather than being attacked.
 Realising that Adair will harm his family if he resists, Nigel reluctantly goes along with him.

 The pair firebomb a church together, with Adair mercilessly killing a priest who attempts to stop them.
 They are then captured by the Truth Soldiers, led by Cornelius Garten, who claims to share Adair’s aim of removing "the cancer of God" from the world and provides them with a large arsenal of weapons.
 A series of arson attacks against churches follows, drawing national media attention.
 The Prime Minister orders action and deploys the SAS to guard prominent churches in London.

 Nigel's personality becomes increasingly dark, and he is suspended from school after attacking Henson with a cricket bat.
 His family, however, remain indifferent.
 Garten reveals that their next target is St Paul's Cathedral, but they are ambushed by SAS troopers.
 Most of the Truth Soldiers are killed as Nigel, Terry and Garten take cover.
 Terry remains resolute until Garten mentions his late wife, about whom Terry had never spoken.
-Terry then confesses that he bribed a doctor to botch his wife's operation, believing that God had killed her when she died during childbirth.
+Garten then confesses that he bribed a doctor to botch Terry's wife's operation, believing that God had killed his own wife when she died during childbirth.
 While the two argue, they are discovered and shot by the SAS, allowing Nigel to escape.

 Nigel returns to school before his suspension has ended, drinking vodka and briefly speaking with Angela.
 When confronted by his bullying teacher Mr Hunt, Nigel shoots him in the head with Terry's revolver and waits for the police to arrive, reflecting that he has finally found true faith — in himself.